jishanajabir-hub/student-helpdesk-ai/README.md

 ---

 ## 🚀 Future Improvements

-- Add HuggingFace AI fallback
+- Enhance AI fallback using advanced HuggingFace models
-- Improve NLP intent detection
+- Improve NLP-based intent classification
-- Add user authentication
+- Implement user authentication and access control
-- Deploy on Streamlit Cloud
+- Deploy the application on Streamlit Cloud for public access

 ---

 ## 👩‍💻 Author

 **Jishana Jabir**
-Beginner AI & Data Science Enthusiast
+AI & Data Science Enthusiast

-⭐ If you like this project, give it a star!
+⭐ If you like this project, consider giving it a star!